suff42/suff42/README.md

 </div>

 ## 👨🏻‍💻 About Me
 I'm an electronics engineer by trade with over 10 years of experience.
-Programming has always been a big part of my job as well as spare time but never played the main role.
+Programming has always been a part of my job as well as spare time but never played the main role.
 Now the time has come...
 I've dedicated myself to the code.

 ## 🛠️ My favorite tools